BryanMorfe/VirtualTourist/README.md

 ### Required Features
 - Must have a navigable map
+- The state of the map should be persisted (region and zoom)
 - Must allow users to use a touch and hold gesture to drop pins
 - Must allow users to tap on the pin and navigate to another view controller that shows the region of the pin and start downloading images
 - Images must be shown in a collection view